gaoxiaowei/SimpleEdge/README.md

 This is a simple browser prototype based on WKWebview, compatible with iPhone and iPad devices.

-- Support multi-label management of web pages
+- support multi tab management of web pages
 - support portrait and landscape display
 - support iPad full screen and split screen display